-If Shareholders confirm, ratify and re-approve Plan, which reserves for issuance 10% of the number of issued and outstanding Common Shares, 13,836,813 Common Shares would be reserved for issuance there under.
-As at the date hereof, there are 10,315,000 options outstanding and there are 3,521,813 additional options remaining available for grant under the Plan.
+If shareholders confirm, ratify and re-approve Plan, which reserves for issuance 10% of the number of issued and outstanding Common Shares, 16,582,773 Common Shares would be reserved for issuance there under.
+As at the date hereof, there are 11,843,750 options outstanding and there are 4,739,023 additional options remaining available for grant under the Plan.
 This number would increase as the number of issued and outstanding Common Shares increases.

-At the Meeting, the Shareholders will be asked to pass an ordinary resolution, with or without amendment, to confirm, ratify and approve Plan.
-The following is the text of the resolution to be considered by the Shareholders at the meeting:
+At the Meeting, the shareholders will be asked to pass an ordinary resolution, with or without amendment, to confirm, ratify and approve Plan.
+The following is the text of the resolution to be considered by the shareholders at the meeting:

+"BE IT RESOLVED THAT

-"RESOLVED THAT the Corporation's 10% rolling stock option plan (the "Plan") dated May 6, 2013, as originally approved by the Board on May 9, 2013 and by the shareholders of the Corporation on June 11, 2013, and again on June 2, 2014 pursuant to which the Board may, from time to time, authorize the issuance of options to directors, officers, employees and consultants of the Corporation and its subsidiaries to a maximum of 10% of the issued and outstanding Common Shares at the time of the grant, be and is hereby confirmed, ratified and approved."
+the Corporation's 10% rolling stock option plan (the "Plan") dated May 6, 2013, as originally approved by the Board on May 9, 2013 and by the shareholders of the Corporation on June 11, 2013 be and is hereby confirmed, ratified and approved."

 The foregoing resolution must be approved by a majority of the Corporation's shareholders that are present in person or by proxy at the Meeting.
 The persons named in the form of proxy provided to you intend to vote the Common Shares represented by such proxy FOR the resolution to confirm, ratify and approve the Plan.